nikolai-kummer/nikolai-kummer.github.io/_posts/2024-12-10-bootstrap-sampler.md

   }
 </style>

-What if you have a process where a change occured and you want to know if any change occured?
-Being a good data scientist you collected a baseline measurement, pushed the change in production and monitored the process for a while.
-This is the data you collect and now you need to know if the change had any effect.
+What if you modified a process and you need to know whether a change occured?
+Being a good data scientist you collected a baseline measurement, pushed the change in production, and monitored the process for a while.
+This is the data you collect and now you need to know if the modification had any effect.

 <img src="/images/02/process_plot.png" alt="Process Measurements" style="display: block; margin: 0 auto;">